Hire in India

 Maternity & Parental Leave

-Female employees are entitled to 12-26 weeks of maternity leave and can be taken as early as eight weeks prior to delivery.
-Remaining weeks can be taken post-childbirth.
-For women who are expecting after having two children, the duration of paid maternity can be 12 weeks (e.g., six weeks prior and six weeks post expected date of delivery).
+Female employees are entitled to 26 weeks of maternity leave and can be taken as early as eight weeks prior to delivery.
+The remaining weeks can be taken post-childbirth.
+For women who are expecting after having two children, the duration of paid maternity can be 12 weeks (e.g., six weeks prior and six weeks post-expected date of delivery).
 Maternity leave is compensated with full pay upon the completion of at least 80 days with an employer in the 12 months prior to her expected date of delivery.
 The maternity benefit is compensated at the rate of the average daily wage for the period of the employee’s actual absence from work.
-Apart from 12 weeks of salary, a female worker is entitled to a medical bonus of INR 3,500 if health benefits are not provided by the employer.
+Apart from 26 weeks of salary, a female worker is entitled to a medical bonus of 3,500 Indian rupees if health benefits are not provided by the employer.
+If a female employee’s job requires her to work from home, the employer may permit her to do so after she has used the maternity benefit for the time period and on the terms that the employer and the woman may mutually agree upon.

 The Act also stipulates adoption leave of 12 weeks for a woman who adopts a child under the age of three months.
 A commissioning mother also gains the right to a 12-week leave from the date the child is handed over to her.
 A commissioning mother is defined as a biological mother who offers her egg to create an embryo implanted in another woman.
 The woman who gives birth is called the host or surrogate mother.